-Various versions of lithium-ion storage comprise the dominant technology today, and the use of lithium-ion in applications outside of gridconnected and behind-the-meter electric power (such as in electric vehicles) means that the technology should continue to benefit from significant research and development investment.
+Various versions of lithium-ion storage comprise the dominant technology today, and the use of lithium-ion in applications outside of grid-connected and behind-the-meter electric power (such as in electric vehicles) means that the technology should continue to benefit from significant research and development investment.
 Other technologies include flow batteries, lead acid batteries, pumped hydro storage, compressed air storage, flywheels and energy storage that does not deliver electricity as its product, such as ice-based cooling systems that are 'charged' using grid electricity.
 To date, implementation has been primarily in front-of-the-meter installations, including at gas-fired generation facilities to assist with ramping up of production, rather than in behind-the-meter installations.

-There is not yet a consensus legal framework that is applicable specifically to energy storage.
-Regulators and market participants in several jurisdictions, both on the federal and state levels, are reconsidering electricity market rules to address fundamental economic differences between this technology and other types of dispatchable power.
-Compensation for the latter in deregulated US energy markets generally remunerates the delivery of energy, capacity and some other ancillary services, such as frequency regulation.
-Energy storage is capable of providing all of these services, and its consistent availability makes it particularly effective at providing frequency regulation.
-However, energy storage also is capable of providing other services for which other dispatchable facilities are arguably less well suited, such as backup power, peak shaving, black start and energy arbitrage.
+Energy storage is capable of providing energy, capacity and certain ancillary services products, and its consistent availability makes it particularly effective at providing frequency regulation.
+Among the services for which energy storage facilities are particularly well suited are frequency regulation, backup power, peak shaving, black start and energy arbitrage.
 In addition, energy storage at times represents load rather than generation.
-FERC in 2016 opened a rule-making procedure seeking to facilitate the participation of storage resources in wholesale markets.
+In early 2018, FERC issued a final rule requiring that RTOs under its jurisdiction adopt rules designed to integrate energy storage resources into their markets.
+Among the requirements imposed by FERC are mandates that market rules accommodate all products that energy resources are capable of providing, that energy storage resources be allowed to set the applicable market clearing price

+(both as buyers and as sellers), and that market bidding rules recognise the unique parameters presented by energy storage facilities.
+RTOs are obligated to submit compliance filings implementing the new FERC rules in late 2018.

 Different states are also attempting to modernise markets or more straightforwardly incentivise deployment of storage resources.
 Two leading states include New York, which is implementing its Reforming the Energy Vision process to reconsider the structure of electric utilities and their markets, and California, which has begun to require its utilities to procure a significant amount of energy storage, in part to address market disruptions caused by a recent significant gas storage leak at Aliso Canyon.